• Free Shipping on all orders over $49 • $5.99 Flat Rate Shipping on orders under $49.

 2) Is There Adequate Water Flow?

-If there is water flow, and it appears the UV is still not doing the job, then it may be an issue of too much or too little water flow.
-Without the correct amount of water flow going through the sterilizer, then the sterilizer will not work properly.
+If there is water flow and the UV still isn't doing the job, it may be an issue of too much or too little water flow.
+Without the correct amount of water flow through the sterilizer, it will not work properly.
 UV sterilizers require a very specific flow rate for optimal performance.

 3) Everything Appears To Be Working . . .
 But It’s Not Working

-In some cases the bulb lights up, the bulb is new, and there is adequate water flow, but you are still not getting the desired result.
+In some cases, the bulb lights up, it's new, and there is adequate water flow, but you are still not getting the desired result.
 It could be because you expect your UV sterilizer to do something it is not designed to do.
 Keep this in mind:

 Avoiding Future Problems